viviandotdev/ObsidianVault/30 Notes/Balance the big four metrics of success to create a well rounded life with no regrets..md

 modified: 2025-06-15T13:51:02-04:00
 ---
 tags:: [[success]]
-## Balance the big four metrics of success to create a well rounded life with no regrets.

 Balance the big four metrics of success to create a well rounded life with no regrets.
 Four main metrics that matter most in a successful life:
 - **Happiness**: enjoying, having feelings of pleasure in and about your life